 As the operator of the vehicle, you are responsible for your personal safety, the safety of others, and the protection of the environment.
-Read and understand your owner's manual, which includes valuable information about all aspects of your vehicle, including safe operating procedures.
+Read and understand your owner's manual, which includes valuable information about all aspects of your vehicle, including safe operating procedures, environment protection and danger information, etc.